Cutoff stability under distributional constraints with an application to summer internship matching: Strong Stability

-Furthermore, this case can also occur when one hospital has a common upper quota for two different types of jobs, e.g., daytime and night shifts, or surgical and medical internship positions.
+Our hardness result is strong because it holds for a very restricted setting of \citet{KaKo15} that concerns disjoint regions (REG), even if at most two hospitals belong to each region.\footnote{Most of the computational hardness results for distributional constraints concern overlapping regions (see, e.g. \citet{GIKY+16a}).} This case can also occur when one hospital has a common upper quota for two different types of jobs, e.g., daytime and night shifts, or surgical and medical internship positions.
 Another motivating example is the Hungarian college admission scheme, where students can be admitted to a programme under two contracts, state-funded and privately-funded, and there is a common upper bound on them~\citep{BFIM10}.